Pritchard

 SOURCE INFORMATION: 1871 Wales Census.
 Data imaged from the National Archives, London, England.
 Source information: RG10/5573; Registration district: Builth; Sub-registration district: Abergwessin.

-In the 1861 Wales census (shown above), 71-year-old farm laborer David and Gwen were living with widow Margaret Pritchard.
-The times were brutal.
+In the 1861 Wales census (shown above), 71-year-old David and Gwen were living with widow Margaret Pritchard at Dolrannel Cottage.
 David and Gwen's daughter Eleanor, 33, was employed as a house servant and living with them.
 David himself was still farming in the 1861 census, when he was over seventy years old!!!
-(In the 1871 census he has finally retired, and is listed as an "ex-quarryman.")
+The gradual superseding of iron by steel led to a decline in the iron trade and the closing down of local quarries in the 1860s.
+In the 1871 census David has finally retired, listed as an "ex-quarryman," although he probably still farmed to put food on the table.

 According to the England and Wales Civil Registration Index: 1837-1983, David died in September of 1872, around the age of 83, in Treflis, the district of Builth, Breconshire Radnorshire.
 Gwen died at age 91, during the month of March, 1881, in the same area (as did her sister-in-law, Margaret Pritchard, age 89, who is on the same page of the index as Gwen).
 They had lived long, hard-working lives, and witnessed the rise of the Industrial Revolution